 Identity theft is a growing problem for small businesses and individuals alike.
 Here are some tips from the Better Business Bureau and the FBI on preventing identity theft.

-According to the BBB, there werein 2015 and an incidence of identity theft happens every 2 seconds in the US.
-Among the ways identity theft occurs are lost or stolen wallets, stolen checks, pilfered mail or documents found in the trash, access to an authorized use of your social security number, and even fraudulent tax returns.
-The stolen information can result in check fraud, credit card fraud, financial identity theft, criminal identity theft, governmental identity theft or medical identity theft.
+According to the BBB, there werein 2015, and one incidence of identity theft happens every 2 seconds in the United States.
+Identity theft happens frequently through lost or stolen wallets, stolen checks, pilfered mail or documents found in the trash, access to an authorized use of your social security number, and even fraudulent tax returns.
+The stolen information can result in check fraud, credit card fraud, financial identity theft, criminal identity theft, governmental identity theft, or medical identity theft.

 Small business owners have an added concern: Not only do they have to worry about protecting their own identity, they also must take steps to prevent identity thieves from gaining access to customer data and employee data.
 If they don’t they could be liable for losses.